 Welcome to Wellness

-Here at the Karlfeldt Center in Meridian, we’re passionate about helping you take your health into your own hands.
+Here at the Karlfeldt Center near Boise, in Meridian, we’re passionate about helping you take your health into your own hands.
 Wellness is far more than an occasional visit to the doctor.
 In fact, well-being is truly built through every aspect of your lifestyle.
 You should never wait until you “feel” sick before taking action to become well.

 Good nutrition is vital to support proper cellular health, tissue repair, and all functions of the body.
 Constructing a foundation of health that will last a lifetime requires a deep commitment to quality building materials.
 These building materials are found in the foods we consume and the supplements we take.